joescii/lift-ng/README.md

 Once the `LAFuture` is satisfied, the result will be pushed up via comet to resolve/reject the promise according to the `Box` value.
 The `Box` value is mapped with the same logic as with client-initiated service calls.
 See [Mapping Box to Promise](#mapping-box-to-promise).

+Embedded futures work for responses to [client-initiated service calls](#client-initiated-service-calls), [server-initiated events](#server-initiated-events), and [client-server model binding](#client-server-model-binding).
+The only call which does not support embedded futures is [non-AJAX service calls](#non-ajax) via `jsObjFactory().json` where the intent is to provide values known at page load time.

 ### i18n Internationalization
 If your app doesn't require sophisticated internationalization capabilities (i.e., Java resource bundles will suffice), then you can inject your resource bundles as a service into your app.